MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2302.md

  >[!NOTE]
  > If you have previously deployed Azure App Service on Azure Stack Hub 2022 H1 to your Azure Stack Hub stamp, this release is a minor upgrade to 2022 H1 which addresses two issues.

 Azure App Service on Azure Stack Hub 2302 is a significant update that will take multiple hours to complete.
 The whole deployment will be updated and all roles recreated with the Windows Server 2022 Datacenter OS.
-Therefore we recommend informing end customers of planned update ahead of applying the update.
+Therefore, we recommend informing end customers of a planned update before applying the update.

 - As of the Azure App Service on Azure Stack Hub 2022 H1 update, the letter **K** is now a reserved SKU letter.
 If you have a custom SKU defined that uses the letter K, contact support to assist with resolving this situation prior to upgrade.